 Formerly Camoplast Solideal, Camso is the best of Camoplast and Solideal.
 To keep moving forward while staying true to our history, we're now Camso, the Road Free Company.
 INTRODUCTION These guidelines are designed to provide you with the information necessary to perform the required adjusments to the System.
 The right adjustments have a direct impact on performance and life of the System's components.
-It is important to follow closely the instructions contained in this document in order to make the correct sytem adjustments and thereby reach optimum system performance.
-Follow all the instructions contained in this document.
-To make sure that every step has been performed, a checklist is provided at the end of the instructions to verify that all the adjustments have been made.
+It is important to follow closely the instructions contained in this document in order to make the correct system adjustments and thereby reach optimum system performance.
+Follow all instructions contained in this document.
+To make sure that every step has been performed, a checklist is provided at the end of the instructions to verify that all adjustments have been made.
 IMPORTANT The warranty does not apply if the Conversion System was installed by someone other than a Camso dealer or authorized distributor.
-IMPORTANT Verification of adjustments is mandatory after first use of a motorcycle equipped with a Conversion System; track tension, chain tension, suspension spring tension, and the suspension's angle of attack must be re-verified.
-Incorrect adjustments can decrease the performance of the System and result in premature wear or breakage of certain components.
-1099-00-8828 - VERSION A ADJUSTMENTS CAUTION: A verification of the adjustment settings on the system is mandatory after the first use of the vehicle.
-The rubber track tension, the suspension's angle of attack and the tension in the drive chains must be re-checked.
-Incorrect adjustments can decrease the performance of the system and produce premature wear on certain components.
+IMPORTANT Verification of adjustment settings on the System is mandatory after first use on the motorcycle.
+Tension of rubber track, tension of drive chains and angle of attack on suspension must be re-checked.
+Incorrect adjustments can decrease system performance and produce premature wear on certain components.
+ADJUSTMENTS CAUTION: Verification of adjustment settings on the System is mandatory after first use on the motorcycle.
+Tension of rubber track, tension of drive chains and angle of attack on suspension must be re-checked.
+Incorrect adjustments can decrease system performance and produce premature wear on certain components.
 NOTE: To make the following adjustments, position the vehicle on a flat and level surface.

-ANGLE OF ATTACK - SUSPENSION Adjustment principle: When laying down the suspension on a flat surface, contact between track and suspension rail must happen at the same time along the entire length of the rail.
+ANGLE OF ATTACK - SUSPENSION CAUTION: To correctly set the rear system's angle of attack, the suspension's limiter cable cams must be in the short position.
+Refer to the "SUSPENSION - LIMITER CABLE ADJUSTMENT" section in this manual.
+Adjustment principle: When laying down the suspension on a flat surface, contact between track and suspension rail must happen at the same time along the entire length of the rail.
 Figure 1.